harvard-microrobotics/object2urdf/README.md

     - Start with the "**build_object_library.py**" example.
     - This example will place all URDFs into their respective object set directories, but you can change the output location by passing the `output_folder` argument to `build_urdf` or `build_library`
     - Due to limitations of Bullet's rigid body collision detection, concave objects must be split into several convex objects using a convex decomposition.
 You can do this with the `ObjectUrdfBuilder` class by passing `decompose_concave=True` to the `build_urdf` or `build_library` functions.
 The URDF builder will then generate a decomposed file, place it next to the original object file, and link to it as the collision geometry in the object's URDF.
+    - Set the center of mass of the object via a variety of options:
         - By default, this package uses [trimesh](https://github.com/mikedh/trimesh) to calculate the center of mass of objects from thier geometry.
-To turn this behavir off and use the URDF or ORV files, pass `calculate_mass_center = False` to the `build_urdf` or `build_library` functions
+        - To turn this behavior off and use the URDF or ORV files, pass `center = None` to the `build_urdf` or `build_library` functions
+        - You can also use the geometric center (centroid) of the model with `center = 'geometric'`
+        - You can also use faces of the bounding box: set `center` equal to one of the following: `'top', 'bottom', 'xy_pos', 'xy_neg', 'xz_pos', 'xz_neg', 'yz_pos', 'yz_neg'`

 ### Use objects in simulation
 Just import the object's URDF: